-College learning is maximized by participation.
-This course is structured so that all students are expected to be in class daily and to participate in class discussion, small group activities, and role-plays.
-Class assignments may include reading checks, discussion board communication, in-class writing, debates and other projects as assigned by your instructor.
+College learning is maximized through participation.
+This course is structured so that all students are expected to be in class daily, to complete the assigned readings, and to participate in class discussion, small group activities, and role-plays.
+Class assignments may include reading checks, discussion board communication, in-class writing, and other projects as assigned by your instructor.